-While we have continued to work together until now with our Russian and Belarusian colleagues at CERN, and had many discussions among us within experimental and theoretical collaborations and other joint ventures in science, people with whom we worked together for decades are now excluded from their experiments at CERN and from other institutes.
+Cooperations and collaborations are to a large extent based on trust, trust that the investment will pay off and trust that a cooperation will be at respect and frank goals.
+All this is now under question.
+Already now we observe mis-trust, a shock and frustration that the scientific community as a whole did not oppose such discriminating decisions clearly.
 Even more, our Russian and Belarusian colleagues suddenly became personae non gratae at CERN.
-Some of the consequences of this exclusion are already summarized in FAQ's from the CERN user office [11], immediately after the decision of the CERN council in Dec 2023.
+Some of the consequences of this exclusion are already summarized in FAQ's from the CERN user office [31], immediately after the decision of the CERN council in Dec 2023.